-3. The Scheme is administered by HHB.
+- 3. The Scheme is administered by FHB.
 Insurance companies seeking to offer VHIS-compliant products must first register as a VHIS Provider; the Standard Plan, along with Flexi Plans if offered, must each be certified as VHIS-compliant Certified Plans before so marketed.
-Applications for registrations and certifications started on 1 December 2018.

-4. The Scheme has been fully launched, i.e. offered to consumers, as from 1 April 2019.
+Applications for registrations and certifications will start on 1 December 2018. - 4.
+The Scheme will be fully launched, i.e. offered to consumers, as from 1 April 2019.
 Premium paid on Certified Plans on or after 1 April 2019 may be eligible for tax deductions.